Psalms For Life

 My God, don’t delay!

-David celebrates a time when God rescued him and set his feet on solid ground, recalling how he sang a new song because—as with Miriam and Moses at the Red Sea—nothing else would do.
+Celebrating a time when God rescued him and set his feet on solid ground, David recalls how he sang a new song because—as with Miriam and Moses at the Red Sea—nothing else would do.
 After so dramatic a rescue, it would have been unthinkable to forget it and not publicly praise God.

 David is loyal to God alone.
 He knows worship without the heart doesn’t please God.
-So he listens with the ears God has opened, obeys and, even more—like the lover that he is—longs to please his Lord.
+So he listens with the ears God has opened and obeys him.
+Even more—like the lover that he is—he longs to please his Lord.
 And in an act of self-offering, he devotes himself wholly to God, assuring God that his Torah, or instruction, shapes his thoughts and desires.
-David wants his whole life to be shaped by God’s Torah.
+David wants his whole life to be shaped by God.

 This psalm may have accompanied David’s presentation of his own personally handwritten copy of Deuteronomy—representing the entire Torah—to God along with his commitment to follow it.
 Deuteronomy includes the Shema: “You shall love YHWH your God with all your heart and with all your soul and with all your mind,” which was vital to every Israelite king.
 David sees this wholehearted presentation of himself as the best offering to accompany his urgent request for protection from his ever-present enemies.